simonykq/suduku/README.md

 To view your application on your devices, you will first need to connect the mobile device to the same Wi-Fi network that runs your React Native application.
 Then you will need to download the [Expo client](https://expo.io/tools#client) on iOS or Android in order to run your application.
-Once you have downloaded the __Expo client__, you can either view your application by scanning the QR code displayed from the server terminal or have a link sent directly to your phone through SMS over Cellular network.
-In the server terminal, to display the QR code, simply type `q` and to request an _Expo URL_ sent to your phone, type `s`, followed by your phone number.
+Once you have downloaded the Expo client, you can either view your application by scanning the QR code displayed from the server terminal or have a link sent directly to your phone through SMS over Cellular network.
+In the server terminal, to display the QR code, simply type `q` and to request an __Expo URL__ sent to your phone, type `s`, followed by your phone number.
 For other information, follow the instructions on the terminal screen.
 Notice that you do not need to create an account and sign in to Expo in order to view your application.

 ## Running on mobile simulator

-To view your application on an iOS simulator (MacOS only) and Android simulator, you will need to set up the Xcode and Android development environment respectively.
+To view your application on an iOS simulator (MacOS only) and Android simulator, you will need to set up the __Xcode__ and __Android Studio__ development environment respectively.
 For setting up the Xcode development environment to run iOS simulator, follow the official Xcode installation guideline from [Apple App Store](https://itunes.apple.com/app/xcode/id497799835).
 Once you have installed the Xcode, you can view your application on an iOS simulator by running: